On Polynomial Representations of the DP Color Function: Theta Graphs and Their Generalizations: Introduction

 \textit{(i)} If there is a $j \in \{2, \ldots, k \}$ such that $l_1$ and $l_j$ have the same parity, then there is an $N \in \N$ such that $P_{DP}(G,m) < P(G,m)$ for all $m \geq N$.

 \textit{(ii)} If $l_1$ and $l_j$ have different parity for each $j \in \{2, \ldots, k \}$, then there is an $N \in \N$ such that $P_{DP}(G,m) = P(G,m)$ for all $m \geq N$. \end{thm}

 The proof of statement (ii) above takes a lot of effort through careful counting that utilizes a technique recently introduced in~\cite{MT20}.
 The details are given in Section~\ref{hard}.
 Statement (i) is easier to prove but it does not answer the question of whether $P_{DP}(G,m)$ equals a polynomial for sufficiently large $m$.
 To answer that question, we study the DP color function of a class of graphs that contains all Generalized Theta graphs.
-Specifically, graphs with a feedback vertex set of a single vertex.
+Specifically, graphs with a feedback vertex set of order one.

 In Section~\ref{PartialJoin}, we show the following.

 \begin{thm} Suppose that $G$ is a graph with a feedback vertex set of order one.
 Then there exists $N \in \mathbb{N}$ and a polynomial $p(m)$ such that $P_{DP}(G, m) = p(m)$ for all $m \geq N$. \end{thm}